Core Conceptsο

 - Automatic Initialization β‘

-- Custom Initial Parameters π―
+- Setting Initial Parameters π―

 - Parameter Validation β

-Divi validates parameter shapes automatically:
+Divi validates parameter shapes automatically and provides clear error messages:

-try: vqe.initial_params = np.array([[1, 2, 3]]) # Wrong shape except ValueError as e: print(f"Validation error: {e}") # "Initial parameters must have shape (1, 6), got (1, 3)"
+try: vqe.curr_params = np.array([[1, 2, 3]]) # Wrong shape except ValueError as e: print(f"Validation error: {e}") # "Initial parameters must have shape (1, 8), got (1, 3)"

 Result Processingο